 Indoors: Chisos Mountain Lodge

 Perched in the heart of the park, these rustic but comfortable cottages offer scenic views and access to the park’s only restaurant.
-They're operating at a reduced capacity and are now accepting reservations of 2022.
 Don't expect phones, TVs, or abundant Wi-Fi, but you can catch a signal in the gift shop or patio.

 Outdoors: A few favorites are the Chisos Basin Campground in the higher (read: cooler) elevations of the Chisos Mountains, and the Rio Grande Village Campground overlooking the Mexican border.
 If camping isn’t your jam, your best bet is to stay in Alpine or Terlingua and drive an hour into the park for the day.